antonlogvinenko/rust-by-example/README.md

     * Relative (start with `self` or `super`)
   * Visibility rules
 	* Module sees everything in ancestors
-	* Modules sees on pub path in descendants
+	* Module sees through all pub paths in descendants
 		* Everything is private by default
 		* `pub` to make public
 		* `pub(X)` may add additional restrictions
-  * Referring to visible objects
+  * Referring to objects visible to current module:
 	* With `::` and path
 	* Brining in scope with `use` keyword
 		* module or its component (can be renamed with `as`)